 VERSACLOZ can be taken with or without food [see Pharmacokinetics].

-Generally, it is recommended that patients responding to VERSACLOZ continue maintenance treatment on their effective dose beyond the acute episode.
+Generally, patients responding to VERSACLOZ should continue maintenance treatment on their effective dose beyond the acute episode.

 Table 1: Dose Adjustment in Patients Taking